 An investigation is a process of finding the existence or the non-existence of a certain fact.

-in criminal law and procedure investigation is conducted with the aims of finding the important particulars of the offense like the time in which the offense was committed, a place where the offense was committed, people involved, and items used in the commission of the offense, etc.
+in criminal law and procedure investigation is conducted with the aim of finding the important particulars of the offense like the time in which the offense was committed, the place where the offense was committed, the people involved, and items used in the commission of the offense, etc.

 It facilitates other steps in criminal justice like arrest and search.

 Activities Involved in the Investigation

 Interrogation refers to the process of asking questions to a person for the purpose of finding the truth about something.

 During the investigation, a police officer may ask any person who knows the circumstance of the case to explain for his best knowledge what he knows about the incident.

 It is an offense for a person to refuse to give co-operation to a police officer during the investigation.
 From interrogation, suspects, witnesses, and evidence may be obtained.

 During the investigation, a police officer may interview a person suspected to commit an offense.
 This interview is conducted at a police station.